18b9007/code_refactoring/refactoring_02/refactoring_video_02.md

-# Video 2: How to Extract Methods, Working with Local Variables and Temps
+# Video 2: Extract Methods, Working with Local Variables and Temps

-Extracting a method:
+## Extracting a method
-Take a busy block of code and stick it in a method rather than having to make that block of code over and over
-<br>Method should have descriptive name

-Given a FootballPlayer class
+Given a FootballPlayer class:
 ```Java
 public class FootballPlayer{